kwasniew/hyperbook/manuscript/ch7.md

 ## Exercise: fetching latest posts on toggle

 When the **Live Update** is off you may loose some posts.
-Therefore, when a user enables the update load the latest posts.
+Therefore, when a user enables the update, load the latest posts.
 Modify ```ToggleLiveUpdate``` to ```LoadLatestPosts``` when appropriate.

 <details>